-Chiltern Primary School is a rural school of 57 students in a town of 1300 located approximately 30 km south of Wodonga.
-Our school has a Principal, 3 classroom teachers, specialist part-time teachers (French and Music), a Business Manager, a Primary Welfare Officer and an Education Support Officer who are engaged to support and extend students with wide ranging learning opportunities.
-We also receive fortnightly visits from the MARC Van (Library) and MACC Van (Art).
+Chiltern Primary School is a rural school of 57 students in a town of 1300 people, located approximately 30 km south of Wodonga.
+Our school has a teaching Principal, three classroom teachers, specialist part-time teachers (LOTE and Music), a Business Manager, a Welfare Coordinator and an Education Support Officer, who are engaged to support and extend students with a wide range of learning opportunities.
+We also receive fortnightly tuition from the MARC Van (Library) and MACC Van (Art).
 The school has been accredited with a Performance & Development Culture accreditation and continues to maintain that status.

-The school is looking to build on home-school-community partnerships relationships.
-A Primary Welfare Officer is employed to assist with developing partnerships between all stakeholders.
+The school works closely to build on home-school-community partnerships.
+The Principal undertakes the Welfare role, to assist with developing partnerships between all stakeholders.
 Parent satisfaction surveys consistently rank our school well above state levels.

-Our school wishes to strengthen our community of learners to maximise the participation of all stakeholders – students, families and the wider community and promote our school as a centre of excellence and opportunity.
+Our school wishes to strengthen our community of learners to maximise the participation of all stakeholders – students, families and the wider community and promote our school as a centre of excellence, opportunity and inclusion.

-- Specialist Art, Music, French and Library programs
+- Specialist Art, Music, Chines and Library programs

 - Sporting Schools program, physical education and participation in inter-school sports